BjarkeHautop/bayesSSM/README.md

 The function `log_likelihood_fn` should be a function that calculates the log-likelihood of the observed data given the latent state variables.
 It must contain the arguments `y` for the data and `particles`.
-Time-dependency can be implemented by giving a `t` argument in `transition_fn` and `log_likelihood_fn`.
+Time dependency can be implemented by giving a `t` argument in `transition_fn` and `log_likelihood_fn`.

 ``` r